I'm waiting for a lightning fast printer, and it is to print something I need here.

 If you know what you're doing and you have the ability, you can make huge money borrowing it using other people's money.

-Uh unfortunately it's it's not everybody that can play that way, but if you if you're suited, if you're financially set in certain ways, then you can do that, and it makes all the sense in the world.
+But if you're suited, if you're financially set in certain ways, then you can do that.

-So that's what Trump's means.
+So that's what Trump Trump means.

-Trump means he's, you know, he's made a fortune off of it.
+He's made a fortune off of it.

-But the United States government is not an entity that operates like a business in it, since the debt for the United States is horrible.
+But the United States government is not an entity that operates like a business in it since the debt for the United States is horrible.

-It's damaging in in so many ways, and eventually it's going to come due.
+And eventually it's going to come due.

-Uh and that's all that he is acknowledging.
+And that's all that he is acknowledging.

-Let's go to the Trump audio sound bites, and in doing so, we'll get some of the information in the CNN poll that has so many in the drive-by media upset today.
+And in doing so, we'll get some of the information in the CNN poll that has so many in the drive-by media upset today.

 And Matt Wowers said, look, he's the guy that believed in let Trump be Trump.